cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 I don't consider myself a sore loser.
 If I didn't get picked or make the cut for something, it's because I didn't do a good enough job, plain and simple.
 That doesn't mean I'm happy about it.
 I guess a good way to put this is I'm fine with losing, but I absolutely _hate_ the feeling, especially when it's something I've set my mind to.

-Getting that first stinging rejection let me know I had to set my game up.
+Getting that first stinging rejection let me know I had to step my game up.
 I started reading any article I could find on preparing a good conference proposal.
 Here are some of the resources that were a big help for me.